Language center: Wernicke's area

 Wernicke's area was named for German doctor Carl Wernicke, who discovered it in 1874 in the course of his research into aphasias (loss of ability to speak).
 This area of the brain is involved in language comprehension.
 Therefore, Wernicke's area is for understanding oral language.
 Besides Wernicke's area, the left posterior superior temporal gyrus (pSTG), middle temporal gyrus (MTG), inferior temporal gyrus (ITG), supramarginal gyrus (SMG), and angular gyrus (AG) participate in language comprehension.
 Therefore, language comprehension is not located in a specific area.
 Contrarily, it involves large regions of the inferior parietal lobe and left temporal.

-While the finale of speech production is a sequence of muscle movements, the activation of knowledge about the sequence of phonemes (consonants and vowel speech sounds) that creates a word is a phonological retrieval.
+While the finale of speech production is a sequence of muscle movements, activating knowledge about the sequence of phonemes (consonants and vowel speech sounds) that creates a word is a phonological retrieval.
 Wernicke's area contributes to phonological retrieval.
 All speech production tasks (e.g. word retrieval, repetition, and reading aloud) require phonological retrieval.
-The phonological retrieval system involved in speech repetition is the auditory phoneme perception system and the visual letter perception system is the one that serves for reading aloud.
-The communicative speech production entails a phase preceding phonological retrieval.
-The speech comprehension implicates representing sequences of phonemes onto word meaning.
+The phonological retrieval system involved in speech repetition is the auditory phoneme perception system, and the visual letter perception system is the one that serves for reading aloud.
+Communicative speech production entails a phase preceding phonological retrieval.
+Speech comprehension involves mapping sequences of phonemes onto word meaning.

 Angular gyrus

-The angular gyrus is an important element in processing concrete and abstract concepts.
-It also has a role in verbal working memory during retrieval for verbal information and in visual memory for when turning written language into spoken language.
-The left AG is activated in semantic processing requiring concept retrieval and conceptual integration.
-Moreover, the left AG is activated during problems of multiplication and addition requiring retrieval of arithmetic factors in verbal memory.
-Therefore, it is involved in verbal coding of numbers.
+The angular gyrus is important in processing concrete and abstract concepts.
+It also has a role in verbal working memory during retrieval of verbal information and in visual memory when turning written language into spoken language.
+The left AG is activated in semantic processing that requires concept retrieval and conceptual integration.
+Also, the left AG is activated during problems of multiplication and addition requiring return of arithmetic factors in verbal memory.
+Thus, it is involved in verbal coding of numbers.

 Insular cortex

-The insula is implicated in speech and language, taking part in functional and structural connections with motor, linguistic, sensory, and limbic brain areas.
-The knowledge about the function of the insula in speech production comes from different studies with patients who had apraxia of speech.
-These studies have led researchers to know about the involvement of different parts of the insula.
-These parts are: the left anterior insula, which is related to speech production; and the bilateral anterior insula, involved in misleading speech comprehension.
+The insula is implicated in speech and language, taking part in functional and structural connections with motor neurons, linguistic, sensory, and limbic brain areas.
+The knowledge about the function of the insula in speech production comes from different studies with patients having speech apraxia.
+These studies have led researchers to learn of the involvement of different parts of the insula.
+These parts are the left anterior insula, which is related to speech production, and the bilateral anterior insula, which is involved in misleading speech comprehension.